Updated: March 2021

 If you’re having trouble pressing the button on the device, consider using an auto-inhale device.
 These detect when you are inhaling, and automatically fire up the vape for you, without the need to press a button

-A great example of this is the Uwell Caliburn, which gives the option of button operation or auto-inhale.
+A great example of this is the Uwell Caliburn and Caliburn A2, which gives the option of button operation or auto-inhale.
 An additional bonus with this device is that it is one of the best pod systems for flavour.

 Filling your tank or pod